ivanov/popular-front/README.md

 - [ ] import json message streams (for replay)
 - [ ] start a new session from PF UI
 - [ ] serve popular front as a jupyter serverextension
+- [ ] 'e' to edit portions of a message

 ### upstream cleanup
 - [ ] why do we have the same thing in msg_type in the header and in the raw thing...